Amory, Mississippi: History

 Amory was founded as a planned railroad town.
 The Kansas City, Memphis & Birmingham Railroad was expanding in the South and needed a midpoint between Memphis, Tennessee, and Birmingham, Alabama, to service their locomotives.
-They laid out the new town of Amory, Mississippi, near the Alabama border, in 1887.
+They laid out the new town of Amory, near the Alabama border, in 1887.

 Believing railroad access to be critical, people from nearby Cotton Gin Port, about 1.5 miles away and located along the Tombigbee River, abandoned their town and moved to Amory.
 All that remains of the former Cotton Gin Port are the ruins of buildings and an old cemetery.

 Two field recordings were made at Monroe County Training School in Amory.

+2023 tornado

+On the evening of Friday, March 24, 2023, Amory was struck by a fast-moving EF3 tornado, resulting in significant residential damage, as well as multiple injuries and two fatalities.
+At Amory High School, cameras caught the tornado damaging the building, ripping the roof off the building and flying debris impacted the schools' athletic facility.
+The same tornado also impacted Egypt prior, and Wren thereafter.